antares-sql/antares/README.md

 Why am I developing an SQL client when there are a lot of them on the market?
 The main goal is to develop a totally free, full featured, cross platform and open source alternative, empowered by JavaScript's ecosystem.
-An application created with minimalism and semplicity in mind, with features in the right places, not hundreds of tiny buttons or submenu.
+A modern application created with minimalism and semplicity in mind, with features in the right places, not hundreds of tiny buttons, tabs or submenu.

 ## How to contribute